Edited: June 15, 2021

 If you’re more into DIY projects, especially beauty related ones, then a sugar scrub may be for you!
 Sugar scrubs are very similar to waxing when it comes to the hair removal process but they are a little bit more gentle on the skin and hurt a bit less when removing.
 Here is more redhead-specific information about the process.

 Waxing can be a great alternative to shaving because it pulls the hair from the root leaving less stubble.
-Although, if you are a virgin waxer it might take a couple of treatments before your skin is silky smooth.
-Hair grows in cycles, so not every hair is targeted in one session.
-After you have waxed at least 4 times you will notice the hair will be thinner and softer and will also grow back slower.
-Waxing is a great option for vacations.
+Although, if you are a virgin waxer it might take a couple of treatments before your redhead skin is silky smooth.
+And, since most redheads are very sensitive, you might not be able to do waxing at all.

 Waxing doesn’t have to be painful.
 A lot of the pain can come from poor technique and poor pre-care.
 Always make sure skin is well hydrated and moisturized.
 Think of your hair as a weed.
 It is much easier to pull the weed out from the roots when you water the ground before you pull.
 Also do not over exfoliate the skin before your appointment.
 Wax has the ability to remove up to 5 layers of dead skin.
 If you exfoliate right before your treatment the wax will remove too much.
 There are also numbing creams and sprays that can be used.